AMReX-Astro/Nyx/Docs/paper/paper.md

 that aims to prevent the hydro and stiff source terms from becoming decoupled.
 The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the source terms and hydro, still to second order [@simple_sdc].

+The evolution of baryonic gas coupled with an N-body treatment of the dark matter in an expanding universe.
+The mesh-based hydrodynamical baryonic gas evolution is coupled through gravity to the particle-based representation of dark matter.
+The dark matter particles are moved with a move-kick-drift algorithm [@movekickdrift].
+The Poisson equation for self-gravity of the baryonic gas and dark matter is solved using geometric multigrid method.
+Nyx simulations can optionally model neutrino particle effects and active galactic nuclei feedback.

-Nyx is built on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is largely written in C++.
+Nyx is built on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is written in C++.
 AMR levels are advanced at their own timestep (subcycling) and jumps by factors of 2 and 4 are supported between levels.
 We use MPI to distribute AMR grids across nodes and use logical tiling with OpenMP to divide a grid across threads for multi-core CPU machines (exposing coarse-grained parallelism) or CUDA/HIP/DPC++ to spread the work across GPU threads on GPU-based machines (fine-grained parallelism).
-All of the core physics can run on GPUs and has been shown to scale well.
+All of the core physics can run on GPUs and have been shown to scale well.
 For performance portability, we use the same source code for both CPUs and GPUs, and implement our parallel loops in an abstraction layer provided by AMReX.
-An abstract parallel for loop accepts as arguments a range of indices and the body of the loop to execute for a given index, and the AMReX backend dispatches the work appropriately (e.g., one zone per GPU thread).
+An abstract parallel for loop accepts as arguments a range of indices and the body of the loop to execute for a given index, and the AMReX backend dispatches the work appropriately (e.g., one cell per GPU thread).
 This strategy is similar to the way the Kokkos [@Kokkos] and RAJA [@RAJA] abstraction models provide performance portability in C++.